circonus-labs/circonus-cookbook/README.md

     * name - Name of metric.
 Consult your check type docs for information on what can go here.
 Defaults to resource name.
     * type - Type of value returned - one of :text, :numeric,  or :histogram
     * check_bundle - Name of the check bundle resource that should contain this metric.
 Required.

+See also: the Circonus::MetricScanner utility library, which helps enumerate available metrics.

 Example: